 Does This Mean that Consensus Forecasting is Not Covered?

 No, it does not, but it is covered lightly.
-Consensus forecasting is covered here and there as a number of forecasting books have some coverage on consensus forecasting.
+Consensus forecasting is covered here and there as several forecasting books have some coverage on consensus forecasting.
 On several that I checked consensus forecasting was only briefly described in a 1/2 page summary before moving on to another something like collaborative forecasting.

-The business community needs to gain an appreciation for how important specialized consensus forecasting software is to supporting their process before the vendors that provide the best solutions in this space can take off.
-So collectively the vendors and consulting companies need to begin to raise the profile of consensus forecasting software so that companies can learn about the great tools in this space.
+The business community needs to gain an appreciation for how important specialized consensus forecasting software is to support their process before the vendors that provide the best solutions in this space can take off.
+So collectively, the vendors and consulting companies need to begin to raise the profile of consensus forecasting software so that companies can learn about the great tools in this space.

 After an objective has been set, the next question is always where to allocate time and resources.
 In my view, much of the emphasis in education should be on explaining how consensus based forecasting success should not be expected for using standard demand planning software that was never designed for the task.